 A few minutes’ walk to the north, you can also visit Lubetkin’s Priory Green Estate, completed three years later.
 It’s a much larger estate – 288 homes in seven large blocks but with similar attention paid to lay-out and landscaping and more striking, sculptural staircases.
 The Estate was transferred from Islington Borough Council, Finsbury’s successor after 1965, to Peabody in 1999 and, having fallen on hard times, has since been renovated with the aid of a £2m Heritage Lottery grant.

-Nowhere is this truer than in Lambeth.
+In some respects, World’s End marked the end of an era of large, high-rise construction.
 As Chief Architect for the new (post-65) Borough of Lambeth, Ted Hollamby had concluded that ‘people do not desperately desire to be housed in large estates, no matter how imaginative the design and convenient the dwellings’.
 Hollamby believed that ‘most people like fairly small-scale and visually comprehensible environments.
 They call them villages, even when they are manifestly not’.
-His vision can be seen enacted in two very fine council estates on show during Open House.
+His vision can be seen enacted in the Cressingham Gardens Estate.

-Central Hill in Upper Norwood, completed in 1973, is a stepped development designed to make best use of its attractive site but it reflects Lambeth and Hollamby’s signature style in its intimacy and human scale.
-It’s worked; it’s a well-loved estate with a strong sense of community.
+It’s a well-loved estate with a strong sense of community.
 Unfortunately, as part of Lambeth’s commendable pledge to build new homes at council rent in the borough, it has become another victim of ‘regeneration’; in actual fact, once more the threat of demolition.

 The principal driver of this policy in London is money or the lack of it – the pressure to sell council real estate and build private housing for sale in order to raise capital for social housing at best or so-called ‘affordable’ housing at worst.
 A second is ‘densification’ – a belief that working-class homes must be built at greater density to accommodate the capital’s growing population.
 Not all regeneration is bad but where it means the destruction of good homes and the wiping out of existing communities it should be opposed.

 Only 12,000 had settled by 1974 and the estate – with its difficult location, poor transport links and lack of facilities – was considered by many a failure.
-Taken over by Peabody in 2015, benefiting from new investment and the arrival of Crossrail in 2018, it’s on the up now and worth visiting for both its past and future promise.
+Taken over by Peabody in 2015, benefiting from new investment and the now delayed arrival of Crossrail in 2019, it’s on the up now and worth visiting for both its past and future promise.

-Meanwhile, across the capital, another progressive borough, Camden – under the enlightened leadership of Borough Architect Sydney Cook – had also developed its own striking house style.
+The low-rise, high-density housing revolution of the later sixties and seventies was pioneered and most stunningly executed by the progressive borough of Camden under the enlightened leadership of Borough Architect Sydney Cook.
 Cook rejected the system-building then in vogue as the means to build as much as cheaply as possible – ‘I’ll use standardised plans if you can find me a standardised site,’ he said.
-And he rejected high-rise, particularly the tower blocks set in open landscape popular at the time.

-The other Brown scheme in Open House is generally judged one of the most attractive and architecturally accomplished council estates in the country, the Alexandra Road Estate, listed Grade II* in 1993.
-It’s better seen than described but, in its scale and confidence, it marks (in the words of modernist architect John Winter), ‘a magical moment for English housing’.
+The estate is better seen than described but, in its scale and confidence, it marks (in the words of modernist architect John Winter), ‘a magical moment for English housing’.
 Make sure to visit the recently renovated Alexandra Road Park and Tenants’ Hall (also featured in Open House), both integral to the design and original conception of the estate.

 Alexandra Road was completed in 1979 – the year in which such high ambition would be consigned to the graveyard of history.
 It’s a sad irony that some of the very best of our council housing was built just as its near-century long story of practical idealism and shared social purpose was drawing to a close.